El Paso, Texas: City

 The city government is officially nonpartisan.
 Mayors and city council members are elected for four year terms and may not serve more than two full terms or for more than ten years total in their respective offices.
 Municipal elections were held in May in odd-numbered years until a voter-approved charter amendment changed this to November in even-numbered years, beginning in 2018.

 The city operates under a council–manager form of government.
 Power is concentrated in the eight-member elected city council and mayor, who hire a manager to carry out its directives and oversee the delivery of public services.
 The current city manager is Dionne Mack, and the current mayor of El Paso is Renard Johnson, who was elected to the office in 2024.

 County

 The El Paso County Judge is Ricardo Samaniego, and the County Commissioners are Jackie Arroyo Butler (Precinct 1), David Stout (Precinct 2), Iliana Holguin (Precinct 3), and Sergio Coronado (Precinct 4).
 The commissioners and the county judge are Democrats.

-Stout was first elected to his position in 2014, and was re-elected in 2018 and 2022.
+Stout was first elected to his position in 2014, was re-elected in 2018 and 2022, and defeated in the 2026 Democratic primary.
 Samaniego was first elected in 2018, and was re-elected unopposed in 2022.
 Holguin was first elected to her position in 2020 and re-elected unopposed in 2024.
-Coronado was first elected to his position in 2022.
+Coronado was first elected to his position in 2022, and defeated in the 2026 Democratic primary.
 Arroyo Butler was first elected to her position in 2024.